Boston Scientific Corporation (BSX): Skating on Thin Ice? We Know the Answer

-Boston Scientific Corporation (NYSE:BSX) went up by 0.28% from its latest closing price compared to the recent 1-year high of $44.63.
-The company’s stock price has collected -0.87% of loss in the last five trading sessions.
-Press Release reported on 05/03/21 that Boston Scientific Announces May Conference Schedule
+Boston Scientific Corporation (NYSE:BSX) went up by 0.41% from its latest closing price compared to the recent 1-year high of $44.63.
+The company’s stock price has collected -3.54% of loss in the last five trading sessions.
+Press Release reported on 05/14/21 that BOSTON SCIENTIFIC INVESTIGATION INITIATED by Former Louisiana Attorney General: Kahn Swick & Foti, LLC Investigates the Officers and Directors of Boston Scientific Corporation – BSX

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.